 - Underlay: Underlay networks are used to connect host interfaces directly to containers running on the host computer.
 The two main branches of this type are

 - MACvlan (media access control virtual local area network): It is used to allow multiple virtual network interfaces to be created behind the host’s single physical interface.
 MACvlan uses a unique IP and MAC address per container.

 - IPvlan (internet protocol VLAN): IPvlan creates new virtual network interfaces and assigns a unique IP address to each.
 This is similar to MACvlan.
 The difference is that the same MAC address is used for all containers on the host computer.

 What are container networking standards?

 The main problems for container networking are multi host networking and rules to manage these networks.
 The two standardized solutions are Container Network Model by Docker and Container Network Interface by CoreOS.

 - Container Network Model:The Container Network Model (CNM) is a specification proposed by Docker and adopted by projects such as libnetwork.
 Cisco Contiv has become a strong specification with the integration of projects and companies such as VMware and Weave.
 In this model there is a network controller that is responsible for pairing a driver to a network.
 Each driver is responsible for managing the network it owns.

 - Container Network Interface: The Container Network Interface (CNI) is a specification proposed by CoreOS.
 Apache Mesos has become an inclusive network specification adopted by projects such as the Cloud Foundry and Kubernetes.
 The CNI has been created to be a simple contract between container runtime and network plugins.
 CNI allows multiple plugins to be run at a time.

-If you have questions about how containerization or container networking is important for your business, we can help:
+If you still have questions about how containerization or container networking is important for your business, we can help: